renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/vm.md

 #### Required Actions
-Some actions on EBS are also necessary since Trivy scans an EBS snapshot tied to the specified AMI under the hood.
+Some actions on EBS are also necessary since Vul scans an EBS snapshot tied to the specified AMI under the hood.

 - ec2:DescribeImages
 - ebs:ListSnapshotBlocks